-By just creating your site properly, from code to content, you had a decent chance of getting found when searched for back in the day.
-But, unfortunately, this is no longer the case and I am constantly surprised at how many still believe it to be true.
+By creating your site correctly, from code to content, you had a decent chance of getting found when searched for back in the day.
+But, unfortunately, this is no longer the case, and I am surprised at how many still believe it to be true.
 Wishful thinking?

-Think about this… There are millions of websites (expected to exceed 1 billion websites sometime from late 2015 to mid 2016) and possibly hundreds of thousands competing with you for that top page above-the-fold visibly.
-Above-the-fold refers to the results that display after a search before scrolling to see more.
-It will take lots of effort — and years, if at all, to bump out the sites already enjoying those spots.
-No time like the present to get to work!
+Above-the-fold refers to the results that display after a search before having to scroll to see more.
+It will take lots of effort and years, if at all, to bump out the sites already enjoying those spots.
+Time to get to work!

 Where Do I Start SEO’ing My WordPress Site?

-Being the data is available to you to figure this out means you have no excuse to not know.
-You need to determine what phrases are actually being used and how best to integrate your targeted phrases throughout your site.
+Having the data available to you to figure this out means you have no excuse not to know.
+Next, determine what phrases are being searched for and integrate those terms throughout your site.

 What are the “Right” Keywords for Your WordPress Site?

 Not keywords — phrases!
-To expect to rank for one-word search terms is a very difficult hill to climb.
-Instead let’s go for phrases:
+Keyphrases.
+To expect to rank for one-word search terms is impossible.
+So instead, let’s go for phrases:

 Now go to my post on Bullseye Marketing that has a PDF you can download to help determine your target phrases so you can begin to actively SEO your WordPress site.
 So go ahead — get to work!

 At your service,